Payne-Philippin's overdetermined problems on compact surfaces: The case of simply connected surfaces

 Now a direct computation yields

 This completes the proof. \end{proof}

-In the lemma above, $u$ need not satisfy \eqref{eq-s3}.
-However, we need this additional condition in the key proposition below. \begin{prop} Let $\Omega$ be a simply connected surface and $u$ be a first Steklov eigenfunction satisfying \eqref{eq-s3}.
-Then the normal derivative of $f=\log |\nabla u|^2$ on the boundary satisfies
+We don't need \eqref{eq-s3} when applying the above lemma to the first Steklov eigenfunction $u$.
+However, this additional condition is necessary in the key proposition below. \begin{prop} Let $\Omega$ be a simply connected surface and $u$ be a first Steklov eigenfunction satisfying \eqref{eq-s3}.
+Then the normal derivative of $f=\log |\nabla u|$ on the boundary satisfies

 where $\kappa$ is the geodesic curvature of $\partial \Omega$. \end{prop}